quicwg/base-drafts/draft-ietf-quic-http.md

 Stream Dependency ID (respectively) to identify a server push using a Push ID (see {{frame-push-promise}} for details).

-A PRIORITY frame MAY identify a Stream Dependency ID using a stream ID of 0; as in {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.
+A PRIORITY frame MAY identify a Stream Dependency ID using a Stream ID of 0; as in {{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

+A PRIORITY frame MUST identify a client-initiated, bidirectional stream.
+A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_PRIORITY.

-Stream ID 0 and stream ID 1 cannot be reprioritized.
-A Prioritized Request ID that identifies Stream 0 or 1 MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+Stream ID 0 cannot be reprioritized.
+A Prioritized Request ID that identifies Stream 0 MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.

-A PRIORITY frame that does not reference a request MUST be treated as a HTTP_MALFORMED_PRIORITY error, unless it references stream ID 0.
+A PRIORITY frame that does not reference a request MUST be treated as a HTTP_MALFORMED_PRIORITY error, unless it references Stream ID 0.
 A PRIORITY that sets a PUSH_PRIORITIZED or PUSH_DEPENDENT flag, but then references a non-existent Push ID MUST be treated as a HTTP_MALFORMED_PRIORITY error.